Zeydroxx/Zeydroxx/README.md

 - 👋 Hi, I’m @Zeydroxx
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning python/batch
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me louis.nette.pro@juztdevthat.fr

 <!---
 Zeydroxx/Zeydroxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.